- Dr Sebastien Bachelet

 - Morocco, arts, advocacy, Political participation, sub-Saharan migration, Migration Studies, Forced displacement, Citizenship, illegality, Refugee studies, visual anthropology

-I am named Research Fellow on an ESRC-AHRC Global Challenges Research Fund grant on Forced Displacement, working with Dr Laura Jeffery and Dr Mariangela Palladino to investigate the capacity of arts-based methods to facilitate creative engagement with forced displacement in Morocco.
+I am the named Research Fellow on an ESRC-AHRC Global Challenges Research Fund grant on Forced Displacement, working with Dr Laura Jeffery and Dr Mariangela Palladino to investigate the capacity of arts-based methods to facilitate creative engagement with forced displacement in Morocco.

 Doctoral Thesis: Irregular sub-Saharan migrants in Morocco: (im)mobility, illegality and “adventure” in Rabat.
 (2016)